-2. Click “Configure” to log in to your YouTube account in spf.io.
+2. Click “Login to Youtube” to connect spf.io to your YouTube channel.

 Spf.io has a convenient document comparison tool that shows you the changes you have made to your YouTube closed captions.
 It also has autotranslate options if you want to make your content accessible and available to an international audience.
 With over 60 different languages, it’s easy to create subtitles for your YouTube channel!

 We created spf.io to help creators increase access to content for audiences all over the world.
 When you add subtitles to your videos, your channel can attract more traffic and subscribers.
 However, it’s important to make sure subtitles are as accurate as possible when using autotranslation tools.